bond-dev96/Randall_Bond/README.md

 my favorite artists are in the Strange Music label Ran by rap artist Tech N9ne Otherwise known as Aaron Yates.
 Some of my other favorite artists inside the label are King ISO, X-Raided, Joey cool, outside of their label I like Chris Webby and Ekoh.
-I hope I didn't overbear anyone with that information but that's as much as I can really give you about me, everyone thrive and stay blessed, peace. :saluting_face:
+I hope I didn't overbear anyone with that information but that's as much as I can really give you about me, everyone thrive and stay blessed, peace. 🫡